What Size Dumpster for Garage Cleanout?

 • Weight limit – Maximum weight allowed (includes "included weight" in the rental price, plus a "max weight" hard limit)

-For heavy debris, you may hit the weight limit before filling the volume.
+With heavy debris, you'll often hit the weight limit before filling the volume.
 We calculate the effective capacity as the lesser of the two:

 Effective Capacity = MIN(Volume Capacity, Weight-Limited Capacity)